mertkan-k/Metin2-Renewal-Make-Quest/README.md

 Reneval quest reading minisystem for Metin2

 # System Operation:
 	When you run make.sh, system automatically run ./qc for all .lua extension files in all_quests direction.
+So you don't need use quest_list etc.
 	.qc using is silent, that means you don't get any returns from qc file.
 	After all quests reading, system will send you total succes and fail quest numbers.